amolenk/AirportMesh/README.md

 az mesh deployment create --template-file ./deployment/service-fabric-mesh.json --parameters "{\"location\": {\"value\": \"westeurope\"}, \"fileShareName\": {\"value\": \"YOUR_FILE_SHARE_NAME\"}, \"storageAccountName\": {\"value\": \"YOUR_STORAGE_ACCOUNT_NAME\"}, \"storageAccountKey\": {\"value\": \"YOUR_STORAGE_ACCOUNT_KEY\"}}"
 ```

-Set the following environment variable:
+Set the following environment variable locally on your machine to point the front-end to the Mesh application:

 - AIRPORTMESH_MESH_IP = *\<IP adres of the Mesh application>*